 The Evening of the Arts is a special annual performance staged at the Angela Peralta Theater the Friday before to Carnival.

-Sponsored by Cultura Mazatlan, in 2014 this exciting event was conducted by Maestro Enrique Patron de Reuda, and featured performances by Orquesta Sinfonica Sinaloa de las Artes (OSSLA); vocal soloists from Coro Guillermo Sarabia; performances by Mexican pop and opera singer and actress Susana Zabaleta and dance performances by Compañia de Danza Fernanda Guerra.
+Sponsored by Cultura Mazatlan, in previous years this exciting event has been conducted by Maestro Enrique Patron de Reuda, and featured performances by Orquesta Sinfonica Sinaloa de las Artes (OSSLA).

-The main events of Carnaval week in Mazatlan begin at Plaza Machado at about 2pm Thursday with Muestra Gastronomica, a fun outdoor food fest staged in the heart of the Centro Historico.
+The run-up to the main events of Carnaval week in Mazatlan begin at Plaza Machado at about 2pm Thursday with Muestra Gastronomica, a fun outdoor food fest staged in the heart of the Centro Historico.